 The service at Galaxy Restaurant and Bar is top notch and the ambiance very relaxed.

 Galaxy Restaurant and Bar is located at Leof.
 Vasilissis Sofias 46, Athina 115 28, Greece.

 The best desserts in the city can be found at Nancy’s Sweet Home a.k.a.
 Serbetospito located in the Psyrri neighborhood close to the Monastiraki metro station.
 Nancy makes all the desserts herself, and they’re all amazing.

-If you are into chocolate, try the “Love Dessert” – a juicy chocolate cake with praline and a chocolate sauce.
-Non-chocolate fans can try the Kiounefe, a pastry filled with cheese and soaked in a sugar syrup.
+If you are into chocolate, try the “Love Dessert” – a juicy chocolate cake with praline and chocolate sauce.
+Non-chocolate fans can try the Kiounefe, a pastry filled with cheese and soaked in sugar syrup.
 Nancy’s Sweet Home serves all of their desserts with homemade kaimaki ice cream.

 Nancy’s Sweet Home is located at Pl.
 Iroon 1, Athina 105 54, Greece.